 Just as many tourist search for Croatia train options from Zagreb to Dubrovnik, so too from Split to Dubrovnik, or Split to Zadar and Pula.

 No such connections exist, with the technical exception of Zadar.
 It is possible to go from Split to Zadar by train, but you will waste a large part of your holiday trying.
-Take the bus.
+Just take the bus.

 The journey is very pleasant and takes about 6 hours by day.
 Full details of getting between the two cities by train is in the Zagreb to Split section.